Saturday, March 23, 2013

 Monday, March 11, 2013

 First, while watching the World Bowls 2012 in Adelaide, Australia, (on line streaming), I saw for the first time an official using a Lawn Bowls Trammel Measuring.
-All these different devices for Bowls measuring can be found on .lawnbowlsonline.com.au I was surprise to see the officials use this device in the measure as I thought only a Bowls Tape was permitted.
-I now see this tool, the Orbital Measuring Tool .
-(Each cost about $330 Au) and even Telescopic Measure Tube.(below) for sale in Australia.
+All these different devices for Bowls measuring can be found on .lawnbowlsonline.com.au Beginning Lawn Bowlers which have believe that only a Bowls Tape is permitted for measurement, were surprise to see the officials using devices like the Orbital Measuring Tool (Above, cost $330 Au) and even the Telescopic Measure Tube..(photo Left).

 Telescopic Measure Tube

-(Update 2024, with the photo (below) This was a recently posted comment on our Ontario Discussion Board by Ralph Ellis, (a well known Canadian Elite).
-This is a Taylor Sonic Measure being used at World Bowls in the 1984.
+(Update 2024, with the photo (below) In a recent posted comment on our Ontario Discussion Board by Ralph Ellis, concerning the photo below.
+(Mr Ellis is a well known Canadian Elite) we find: This is a Taylor Sonic Measure being used at World Bowls in the 1984.
 I own one.
 It is extremely accurate, and an umpire's measure in my games has never disagreed with it.
 It failed commercially because it was expensive, and lawn bowlers are cheap.
 It was around $200 in 1980s money or equivalent to $600 today.
 The only technical drawback was that in strong winds, the measurement would fluctuate for a long time before settling down.
 Great for indoors or clubs with tree cover to break the wind." (end of update 2024)

 Taylor Sonic Measure

 In Westmount's LBC, Montreal Canada, during a Qualification semi finals of the Provincial Single ; I was playing hard but trailing 19-20 of a 21 point game.
 The marker had said that the two bowls were a measure and because the decision of next bowl (and possibly the last bowl) was important: I walked to the head to know if my opponent had shot.
-I had to decide if I should attempt a "Tap-back" or a light removal of Andy's bowl.
-If I drew for shot then it would be only 20-20 score, if the final measurement gave him the shot.
-And if I missed the tap-back of his bowl or even worst removed mine own bowl; the game over.
-These shots are of a very fine precision.
-A shots decision not made quickly or in haste.
+I had to decide if I should attempt a "Tap-back" or a light removal of Andy's bowl or if I drew for shot and accept a 20-20 score, Thinking was, if I missed the tap-back of his bowl and the final measurement gave him the shot; then game was over.
+At these head examination. the need for a precision evaluation with confidence are usually quickly done, but a bad decision means a game lost.

 Because of my experience in the french game of "Petanque" where we can measure which "Petanque ball" is shot at any time; I had several years of experience using a visual method of measuring.
 With th